The Dieting Dilemma- How to Eat Right Despite Your Busy Schedule.

 This will help with controlling hunger, keeping your body in a fat burning state, and keeping your metabolism raised.

 Remember, one meal does not make or break your body.
-It’s the habitual eating patterns that make your body.
+It’s the eating habits that make your body.
 Don’t be afraid to schedule in a cheat meal.
 If you’re eating 5 small meals per day over the course of a week, that’s 35 meals per week.

-If you were to put in 3 cheat meals throughout the week, it shouldn’t be a problem as long as you’re not going overboard in those meals.
+If you were to put in 3 cheat meals in the diet throughout the week, it shouldn’t be a problem as long as you’re not going overboard in those meals.

 Ok, so how do I eat well on the go?